dariasof/protein-transformer/README.md

 analysis to study how structural information emerges across model scale and training dynamics.

 **Status:** 5M and 20M models trained.
 Both recover SCOP fold structure from sequence alone, well above chance.
-Contact-map evaluation set built (90 proteins from ProteinNet); attention analysis pipeline in progress.
+Attention heads scored against a 90-protein contact evaluation set: neither model shows long-range contact recovery above chance, in contrast to ESM-2 on the identical pipeline.
+Currently investigating whether this reflects model scale, training data volume, or both.
 ---

 ## What this project is